 However, there are techniques, drawn from the Machine Learning subdomain of Artificial Intelligence (AI), which can automate the work of security analysts in the SOC.
-By applying AI tools, the SOC can alleviate the burden on overloaded business defenders.
+By applying AI tools, says Greg Martin co-founder of Jask, the SOC can alleviate the burden on overloaded business defenders.
 There is also the problem of the scarcity of the very analysts who are holding these threats at bay.

 There are more than three million cybersecurity jobs vacant in North America alone.
 The number is much, much larger as you look to the rest of the world.
 So, we face a simple but frightening problem.
 If we do not develop Artificial Intelligence to start to accelerate identifying, automating and helping the analysts that we do have, to deal with these massively increasing cyberthreats, we are going to continually fall behind.